- Choice of accommodations

 Transfers are not included with vacation packages to San Antonio.
 From the airport to hotels, there are shuttle vans, buses, and taxis.

-Busses run from the downtown area to tourist attractions like Sea World and the Fiesta, Texas theme park.
+Busses run from the downtown area to tourist attractions like the Fiesta, Texas theme park.
 Streetcars offer open-air downtown transport aboard reproductions of San Antonio’s historic rail streetcars.

 You can get a taxi at your hotel or on the street.